bokulich-lab/q2-fondue/tutorial/tutorial_draft.md

 unrestricted access to deposited data from all three platforms.

-Despite the effort to consolidate these colossal amounts of data, it can still be hard to navigate the variable nomenclature used by the different platforms and to actually fetch raw data from the diverse user interfaces.
+Despite the effort to consolidate these colossal amounts of data, it can still be hard to navigate through variable nomenclature used by the different platforms and to actually fetch raw data from the diverse user interfaces.

 #### Overview to INSDCs accession number nomenclature: